 I still feel like having a miscarriage is such a taboo, no one knows what to say or just won’t say anything at all.
 From personal experience, it’s ok if you don’t know what to say, just explain that if they ever want to talk you are always there to listen, that will mean so much to them.
 I found that sometimes it was good to talk to friends about how I was feeling, it also meant there was someone else who understands a bit more of what you are going through and can give you support.
 Sometimes you don’t want to talk you just need a hug or a shoulder to cry on!

-There are some phrases that people seem to think are ok to say to someone who has lost a baby but there not.
+There are some phrases that people seem to think are ok to say to someone who has lost a baby but they’re not.

 - Just think someone is in a worse situation than you are